 - Guidance for parents, caregivers and teachers on how to support children and young people through illness or bereavement.

-Like all Rennie Grove services, our children and young people’s support services are completely free of charge.
+Like all Rennie Grove Peace services, our children and young people’s support services are completely free of charge.
 They’re not means tested and there’s no cost to the patient or their family.
-We can deliver the services thanks to the generosity of the local community.

 Our patients and their families can access our children and young people’s support services at any time during illness or after bereavement.